3 newly freed Americans are back on US soil after a landmark prisoner exchange with Russia

-Gershkovich, Whelan and Alsu Kurmasheva, a journalist with dual U.S.-Russia citizenship, arrived on American soil shortly before midnight for a joyful reunion with their families.
-President Joe Biden and Vice President Kamala Harris were also there to greet them and dispense hugs all around.
+Gershkovich, Whelan, and Alsu Kurmasheva, a journalist with dual U.S.-Russia citizenship, arrived on American soil shortly before midnight for a joyful reunion with their families.
+President Joe Biden and Vice President Kamala Harris also were at Joint Base Andrews in Maryland to greet them and dispense hugs all around.

+The trade unfolded despite relations between Washington and Moscow being at their lowest point since the Cold War after Russian President Vladimir Putin’s February 2022 invasion of Ukraine.

 “Deals like this one come with tough calls,” Biden said.
 He added, “There’s nothing that matters more to me than protecting Americans at home and abroad.”